cmaes

 ## CMA-ES variants

-CMA-ES with Margin introduces a lower bound on the marginal probability associated with each discrete dimension so that samples can avoid being fixed to a single point.
+CMA-ES with Margin (CMAwM) introduces a lower bound on the marginal probability for each discrete dimension, ensuring that samples avoid being fixed to a single point.

-It can be applied to mixed spaces of continuous (float) and discrete (including integer and binary).
+This method can be applied to mixed spaces consisting of continuous (such as float) and discrete elements (including integer and binary types).

 |---|---|